 Here at Vermont Glove, we are stubborn as hell and committed to functional design, the highest quality materials and the most effective methods.
 We value social and environmental sustainability as much as we value hard work, and are madly committed to using natural, renewable materials.
-We aspire to use our enterprise as a platform to advocate for environmental stewardship, economic equity and social responsibility.
+We aspire to use our business as a platform to advocate for environmental stewardship, economic equity and social responsibility.
 On top of all that, we make damn good gloves.

 1906 | Richard Ernst Haupt immigrates to US from Germany, after serving as a silk glove apprentice in Austria

 1919 | Kurt Reichel moves to Randolph, VT from NY and starts a glove company making silk dress gloves, with Richard Haupt running the operation